How To Choose General Education Courses In College

 Find a list of approved courses

 My college has a dedicated website that lists all of the approved courses for general education requirements for undergraduates, and has them organized by topic.
 I bookmarked this list for future reference so I could ensure that I could easily check back and see which classes would count for requirements, and I could write down interesting course names.
+Since my brother attended the same college, I could also pass along the list to him and younger friends that I would meet.

 Related links